learningequality/kolibri-docs/docs/manage/_exams.rst

 Manage Exams
 ~~~~~~~~~~~~

-You can view, create and delete exams, as well as assign them to learners, using the **Exams** tab in your **Coach** dashboard.
+You can view, create and delete exams, as well as assign them to learners, using the **Exams** tab in your **Coach** dashboard tab (|exams| icon).
 Default view displays the list of all exams in a selected class, with indicators of their visibility status and groups they are assigned to.

 .. image:: img/manage-exams.png
   :alt: manage exams home page